hplawski/hplawski/README.md

 </ul>

 <h3>Let's Connect! 📫</h3>
-<p>I’m always eager to connect with others working toward stronger cybersecurity—whether you're in tech, compliance, leadership, or just passionate about protecting what matters.
+<p>I’m always eager to connect with others working toward stronger cybersecurity, whether you're in tech, compliance, leadership, or just passionate about protecting what matters.
 You can reach me via my <a href="https://www.linkedin.com/in/hannahfontanozaplawski-cybersecurity-soc-itauditor-consultant-leadauditor-europeanunion-eu-eea/" target="_blank">LinkedIn profile</a> for networking or job opportunities.</p>

 - It's worth noting that I come equipped with the legal ability to work seamlessly in the European Union and European Economic Area, eliminating the need for sponsorship, work permits, or visas.